1. How much time does the Neridronate infusion take?

 1. Why do you request documents?

 2. What blood test do I need?
-What do I have to ask for?
+Are there any other documents I need to

 1. The services we offer are just a honey trap.